Gerry Bertier: First car crash

+Community work

-On December 11, 1971, Bertier had been at a banquet honoring the players of the 1971 T.C.
-Williams Titans football team for their undefeated season.
-After the banquet, Bertier borrowed his mother's new 1971 Chevrolet Camaro.
-Bertier lost control of the Camaro and crashed.
-He was moved to the operating room when he was stabilized.
-Although doctors tried to relieve pressure on his spine to help him regain some feeling, it was unsuccessful.
-Bertier coordinated with junior colleges in Alexandria to set up a "Walk for Mankind," and he encouraged students, adults, company executives to donate.
+Bertier coordinated with junior colleges in Alexandria to set up a "Walk for Mankind," and he encouraged students, adults, and company executives to donate.
 Bertier occasionally met with others who survived similar injuries, helping them with their rehabilitation.
-Outside of his hometown, he made speeches across the country for rights for the disabled.
+Outside of his hometown, Bertier made speeches across the country for the rights of the disabled.
 He addressed subjects such as making buildings accessible to disabled people.
 Bertier worked for Abbey Medical selling medical equipment to disabled people, a position that allowed him to attend wheelchair sporting events held nationally.

 Paralympics

 After Bertier recuperated from his injuries, he once again became a competitive athlete.
 According to his sister, Becky Britt, "During Gerry's childhood he had mentioned being in the Olympics.
 His long-term goal was to receive a gold medal."
 He decided to occupy himself in Wheelchair Track and Field, the Wheelchair Basketball League, and the United States Paralympics, setting state and national records.